dingbat/nsrails/readme.md

 [myArticle remoteCreate];
 ```

-Saving a corresponding Rails object remotely entails only a single call to @remoteCreate@ on your Objective-C instance.
+Saving a corresponding Rails object remotely entails only a single call to `remoteCreate` on your Objective-C instance.

 The framework is can be very flexible to fit the needs of your Rails (or RESTful) server.
 Some features include: